spgroup/groundhog/README.md

 ### Building in your machine

-Epona was built using Maven.
+Groundhog was built using Maven.
 In order for it to behave like an Eclipse project, you'll need to install [1] Maven, and then run:

 ```
 $ mvn eclipse:eclipse